Pontus Nyholm betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Pontus Nyholm has not competed in the Sony Open in Hawaii in the last five years.
+Pontus Nyholm has not competed in the Sony Open in Hawaii in the past five years.
 He'll tee off at Waialae Country Club Jan.
-15-18 with an opportunity to make his mark in the 2026 Sony Open in Hawaii.
+15-18 in the 2026 Sony Open in Hawaii.

 At the Sony Open in Hawaii